robric/wiki-contrail-controller/Kubernetes:-Implementing-Network-Policy-with-Contrail-FW-Policy.md

    	   Pod selectors identify the pods in the namespace corresponding to the network policy, that can send matching protocol:port traffic to the ingress pods.
 9. Egress Policy:
-    This specifies a whitelist CIDR to which a partificular protocol:port traffic is permitted from the pods targeted by this network policy
+    This specifies a whitelist CIDR to which a partificular protocol:port traffic is permitted, from the pods targeted by this network policy